Best Poker Run Prizes: Ideas That Keep Riders Coming Back

 Payout Structures

 How you structure the payouts matters as much as the prize values.
+For details on hand rankings and tiebreaker rules that determine who wins, see our poker run rules guide.
 Here are the most common models:

 Top 3 Cash Payout